GSA/digitalgov.gov/content/guides/dap/_index.md

 ---
 date: 2019-07-31 09:00:00 -0500
+# Updated for GA4 migration June 14, 2024
 title: "Guide to the Digital Analytics Program"
 deck: "Understand how and why to use DAP"
 summary: "The Digital Analytics Program (DAP) provides advanced, easy-to-use web analytics for all federal agencies."
 guide: dap
 topics:
   - analytics
   - digital-service-delivery